Connor-McCartney/Connor-McCartney.github.io/_pages/misc/fluid_simulation.md

 We'll make float arrays with the horizontal and vertical (u and v) velocities for each pixel

 <img width="621" height="513" alt="image" src="https://github.com/user-attachments/assets/530903a8-a6ba-4604-9da2-7636bf24a058" />

+There's 3 main steps in the simulation, make the fluid incompressible, move the velocity field (advection), and then move the smoke/dye field (advection again) for a better visual.